About The Re-Design

 - Succeed: Each year, the practice shows how its ongoing activities are consistent with the patient-centered model of care.
 This is part of the Annual Reporting process and includes attesting to certain policies and procedures and submission of some data.
 This process sustains the practice’s recognition and fosters continuous improvement.
 That means the practice succeeds in strengthening its transformation and, as a result, patient care.
 NCQA has the only national program that supports ongoing quality improvement in this way.

-NCQA’s PCSP and Oncology Recognition programs have evolved to feature a set of seven concepts that are vital to strong specialty care.
+NCQA’s PCSP Recognition program has evolved to feature a set of seven concepts that are vital to strong specialty care.
 Underlying these concepts are criteria (activities for which a practice must demonstrate adequate performance to obtain Recognition) developed from evidence-based guidelines and best practices.

 - Concepts.
 There are seven concepts—the overarching themes of PCSP.
 To earn recognition, your practice must complete criteria in each concept area.
 If you are familiar with past iterations of NCQA PCSP Recognition, the concepts are equivalent to standards.